Sernor7777/Bees/README.md

 # Bees
 A simple fun program I made with a friend for another friend that shows you 5 random pictures of bees.

+This program was written in python and what it does is show you 5 random pictures of bees out of 8472 possible pictures.
+Note that not every picture is a bee as I downloaded all the pictures using another script from a website and not all pictures there were bees even with the search bees meaning it's possible to find pictures that are not bees.
+How the program works is that at startup the program automatically reads 5 lines from the txt file "images.txt" each line is a url to the image and the program downloads the image from the url.
+Once you click the button "Generate New Images" you are greeted with another 5 random pictures of bees using the same method as before and also deleting the previous 5 images to not take up a lot of space.